ozlemxates/testimonials-grid-section-Frontend-Montor/README.md

 ### What I learned

-While doing the challange I realize grid requires great focusing.
-But if we use it right it work well as it is very practical solution for flexibility.
+While doing the challenge I realize grid requires great focusing.
+But if we use it right it works well as it is a very practical solution for flexibility.

 ```html
 <h1>Below you can see some CSS code I'm proud of</h1>